Learn more about Spodek Law Group and how we can help with your case.

 Defense Strategies That Actually Work

 Effective PPP fraud defense starts with understanding what the government has to prove and identifying weaknesses in their case.
-And yes, every case has weaknesses - even the ones that look overwhelming at first.
-The question is whether your attorney can find them and exploit them before the government locks down their narrative.
+Strategies that actually work include:

 - Challenging the evidence of intent – proving you believed your application was truthful